Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

 The path to the directory in which a page is located.
 If the page is located in the directory "landing" then the path to the page is "/"

+## Routes
+Each route is set up with both get and post requests.

 ## Api path
 Prefix: /api
 Name of the class in kebab-case